nuatmochoi/influxdb-mcp-http-server/TESTS.md

 - Previous issues with list operations timing out have been resolved
 - The integration tests now correctly validate both direct API access and MCP server functionality

-### Lessons Learned from Fixed Timeout Issues
+### Lessons Learned from Testing Issues

-The timeout issues with list operations (buckets, organizations, measurements) were caused by several factors:
+During development, we encountered several challenges with testing the MCP server:

+#### 1. MCP Protocol Compatibility Issues

+- **Problem**: The MCP client and server had compatibility issues with method names and protocol implementation.
+- **Solution**: Created direct handler tests that bypass the MCP protocol to validate core functionality independently of protocol issues.

-#### 1. Authentication Token Mismatch
+#### 2. Authentication Token Mismatch

 - **Problem**: The MCP server was using the regular token (INFLUXDB_TOKEN) instead of the admin token (INFLUXDB_ADMIN_TOKEN) when making API calls, resulting in 401 unauthorized errors.
 - **Solution**: Updated the tests to use the admin token for all operations, ensuring proper authorization.

-#### 2. Multiple Server Process Conflicts
+#### 3. Multiple Server Process Conflicts

 - **Problem**: The test suite was creating two instances of the server process - one explicitly and another through the StdioClientTransport, causing conflicts and connection issues.
 - **Solution**: Restructured the tests to either use direct API calls or properly manage a single server process instance.

+#### 4. Environment Variable Persistence

+- **Problem**: Environment variables set during runtime were not affecting already-imported modules that had cached the values.
+- **Solution**: Implemented Jest module mocking to override environment configuration during testing.

-#### 3. Inadequate Request Timeout Handling
+#### 5. Inadequate Request Timeout Handling

 - **Problem**: The promise race used for timeouts wasn't properly canceling fetch operations when timeouts occurred, leading to dangling network requests.
 - **Solution**: Implemented AbortController for proper request cancellation in the influxRequest function.

-#### 4. Test Structure Issues

-- **Problem**: Tests were relying on complex MCP client/server communication which added multiple failure points.
-- **Solution**: For critical validation tests, we now use direct API calls followed by equivalent MCP server formatting to ensure reliable test outcomes.

 ### Common Issues and Solutions